lmkr/mscprojects/README.md

 The aim of this project is to further development the game in areas such as:

 - support for use in engineering education
-- web front-end for adding mathematical problems to the game
+- teacher web front-end for adding mathematical problems to the game
-- web front-end for competition among multiple players
+- player web front-end for competition and ranking among multiple players

+Development of web front-end may involve frameworks such as Java-Scala/Play.
 Knowledge and solid skills in the use of Unity is required to undertake this project.